About Us

 Faculty

-The Department currently has about 50 faculty members, including many who have received the highest distinctions including an Abel Prize; a National Medal of Science; two MacArthur Awards and Bôcher, Cole, Veblen, Fulkerson and Steele Prizes.
-Nine are members of the National Academies of Science and Engineering and seventeen are members of the American Academy of Arts and Sciences.
+The Department currently has about 50 faculty members, including many current and former faculty who have received the highest distinctions including an Abel Prize; two National Medals of Science; two MacArthur Awards; two Bôcher, two Cole, five Veblen, one Fulkerson and nine Steele Prizes.
+Nineteen are members of the National Academies of Science and Engineering and thirty are members of the American Academy of Arts and Sciences.
+See the award listings for more details.

 Post-doctoral Instructors